ontodev/droid/README.md

 Attempting to start the server with an invalid configuration (required parameters are missing or given in the wrong format) file will result in an error and the server will fail to start.

 To dump the currently configured parameters to STDOUT, call the server executable using the command-line switch: `--dump-config`.
 Note that doing so will output the configuration parameters for the configured operating environment only (dev, test, or prod).
 See the documentation in [example-config.edn](example-config.edn) for more on operating environments.
+This documentation will also be included at the top of the dumped configuration.

 To check a configuration file's validity, call the server executable using the command-line switch: `--check-config`.